-A decision on whether to continue/discontinue breast-feeding or to continue/discontinue therapy with Xylestesin-A should be made taking into account the benefit of breast-feeding to the child and the benefit of Xylestesin-A therapy to the woman.
-Therefore, following anaesthesia with Xylestesin-A, breast-feeding mothers should discard the first human milk output before resuming breast-feeding.
+A decision on whether to continue/discontinue breast-feeding or to continue/discontinue therapy with Xylestesin-A should be made taking into account the benefit of breast-feeding to the child and the benefit of Xylestesin-A therapy to the women.
+Therefore, nursing mothers should milk and discard the first mother's milk following anaesthesia with lidocaine.